Blue Morel Restaurant and Wine Bar, Morristown, NJ

 Liquor: Extensive wine list, specialty cocktails.
 Bar scene is vibrant.

-Open on Easter, Mother's Day, Thanksgiving (12:30 and the last seating is at 7:30), Christmas Eve, Christmas Day, New Years Eve, and New Year's Day.
+Notably, it remains open on major holidays, including Easter, Mother’s Day, Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.